Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Saddle-Port.md

 1. Herbert Shaw: Older, no hair and bald, multiple scars from when he worked on fishing boats.
 Likes to tell stories.
 2. Alice Shaw: Older, flowing grey hair and keen eyes.
 Friendly laugh and enjoys talking about the specials for the day that she is cooking.
 #### The Trading Post: "Yugo's Store"
 Saddle-Port, like many towns, has a small trading port where merchant cargos sell small amounts of their goods to the local tender.
-This trading post is run by a man named Yugo Stolid.
+This trading post is run by a man named [[Yugo Stolid]].

 Carried are simple goods, two healing potions, and a potion of water breathing.
 He has many troves of old fishing gear.
 He also knows when the next caravan is due in because they run on a relatively regular schedule.

 The trading post also stocks basic food supplies from a supply caravan that runs up the coast from [[Gandoras City]].
 The caravan comes just about every week and will sell basic goods to Yugo, who will then sell them to the people of saddle-port.

-1. Yugo Stolid: Young and squat halfling who is very noticing.
+1. [[Yugo Stolid]]: Young and squat halfling who is very noticing.
 Good at bartering to make a sale.
 Uses a Russian accent.
 #### Oxen stables:
 Saddle-port naturally has a lot of oxen grazing nearby so it is logical that they use oxen for the fishing turn-styles.
 Oxen also provide an excellent source of dairy, much needed for a small, isolated town.